mariochampion/mdc-log-tests/README.md

   * `changelogsync`
   * `update`, `update-count`, `update-to-tag`, `update-on-changeset`
   * `rollback`, `rollback-count`, `rollback-one-changeset`, `rollback-one-update` (see note in how to use section)
+  * `diff` (this flowfile is included but needs 4.21 to produce structured log, available soon!)

 ## How to use